-The Group has over 1,650 employees worldwide and operates in 16 countries.
+The Group has circa 1,850 employees worldwide and operates in 16 countries.

 Our policies on slavery and human trafficking

 Due diligence processes for slavery and human trafficking

 We are committed to acting ethically and with integrity in all our business dealings and to putting in place effective systems and controls which aim to ensure modern slavery is not taking place anywhere in our own business or in our supply chains.
 As part of this commitment, we focus on the welfare and safety of individuals at potential risk, undertake periodic due diligence reviews of our key suppliers and, where appropriate, provide support and guidance to help suppliers to address any concerns that they might have in their own business and supply chain.

 We take a risk-based approach and have developed our processes to create profiles of key and high-risk suppliers.
-Both new and existing key and high-risk suppliers are encouraged to adopt the same or similar standards to those contained within our policies and they are expected to hold their own suppliers to the same or similar standards.
+Both new and existing key and high-risk suppliers are expected to adopt the same or similar standards to those contained within our policies and they are expected to hold their own suppliers to the same or similar standards.

 Supplier adherence to our values

 We operate our business in compliance with applicable laws and regulations and we expect our suppliers to do the same, including the laws against modern slavery.
 Our expectations are set out in our Code of Conduct for Representatives and Suppliers

 In addition, we endeavour to include a provision within our purchase contracts with our suppliers, whereby suppliers are asked to warrant that in performing their contractual obligations they will ensure that they and their sub-contractors shall: